Signage and Amenities

 The City cleans the main roads, which includes those with bike lanes, about 8 times per year with more frequent cleaning of bike lanes during the better weather months (i.e., April to October) when there are typically greater volumes of cyclists.
 During these months, the bike lanes are flushed around every 2 weeks.
 Crews also clean roads and bike lanes on an as-needed basis (e.g., to remove construction debris or clear broken glass from a traffic accident).

-Should you discover an area needs more frequent or immediate cleaning (due to debris or broken glass, for example), please report it to the Dispatch Office of our Works Yard.
-Our work crews will respond promptly to your request.
+Should you discover an area needs more frequent or immediate cleaning (due to debris or broken glass, for example), please report it to the Dispatch Office at the Works Yard.
+Work crews will respond promptly to requests.
 If it a safety concern (e.g., large pieces of broken glass), crews will be sent immediately to hand sweep the area.

 Works Yard Dispatch Office: 604-244-1262 (24-hour service)